konklone/fisacourt/README.md

 Go to [My Applications](https://dev.twitter.com/apps) and create a new application.
 You will need to enter a name, description, and website.
 You do not need to supply a callback URL.
 Once created, go to the application's Settings tab and change the application's permissions from "Read only" to "Read and Write".
 Finally, create an access token using the form at the bottom.
 You may need to refresh the page after a minute to get the access token to show up.

 Copy the "Consumer key" and "Consumer secret" to the `consumer_key` and `consumer_secret` fields.
 Copy the "Access token" and "Access token secret" to the `oauth_token` and `oauth_token_secret` fields.

+### Todo

+* Have the repository automatically do a `git pull` before the commit and push
+* Possibly switch to shell-ing out to the command-line for git commands instead of the `git` gem, which exhibits strange and uninformative behavior when pushing and pulling